-As 2018 begins, the beauty and wellness industries are bidding adieu to 2017 trends like unicorn hair and saying hello to meditation spaces.
+As 2018 begins, the beauty and wellness industries are bidding adieu to 2017 beauty trends like unicorn hair and saying hello to meditation spaces.
 They’re also sticking with some lasting trends like beauty box subscriptions.

 Here’s what will be hot in 2018, and how you can adapt these trends for your business.

-Personalised skin and hair care
+Personalized skin and hair care

 Clean beauty continues to dominate